-Graduates of Chipola's School of Education Program are certified and placed in jobs at a rate of 90-100%.
+Graduates of Chipola's nursing and corrections programs are employed and placed in jobs at a rate of 90-95%.

 Documented Performance of Chipola and Its Students

 Chipola is respected among post-secondary institutions in Florida because of the success of its students.
 Below are highlights of success on a variety of indicators.
 Similar results have been achieved by Chipola each year since the identification of the college's expected outcomes.